Twister (soundtrack)

 Two soundtracks were released for the 1996 disaster film Twister: an album consisting of rock-music singles, many of which were exclusive releases for the film, and a traditional orchestral film score composed by Mark Mancina.
-Both albums featured the instrumental theme song "Respect the Wind" composed and performed for the film by Alex and Eddie Van Halen.
+Both albums feature the instrumental theme song "Respect the Wind" composed and performed for the film by Alex and Eddie Van Halen.
 Twister: Music from the Motion Picture Soundtrack was released on May 7, 1996 through Warner Bros.
 Records in CD, LP and cassettes, while Twister: Motion Picture Score was released through Atlantic Records three months later, on August 13, 1996.
 An expanded edition consisting of additional orchestral music which was not included in the first release was issued by La-La Land Records and released on January 17, 2017.